 Photo (and bakery!) by: Fordmadoxfraud

-Seeing as we’re on the topic of bread, barmbrack is ideal for afternoon tea… though if no-one was watching or judging, I’d happily consume this traditional Irish food for breakfast.
+Seeing as we’re on the topic of bread, barmbrack is ideal for afternoon tea… though if no-one was watching or judging, I’d happily consume barmbrack for breakfast.
 In short, barmbrack is sweetened bread that is packed with plump, juicy sultanas and raisins and is best eaten toasted and buttered – accompanied with a cup of Irish tea, obviously.

 Did you know: during Halloween, barmbrack is often filled with a number of items that determine the next year’s fate for whoever finds them in their slice: